structurizr/structurizr.github.io/cloud/notion.md

 - When viewing a diagram, click the  button to display the URL that you can use to embed that diagram.

 ![Notion embed code](images/notion.png)

+## Notes

+This is a paid cloud service feature.